MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Learn how to export audit events from the Microsoft 365 unified audit log to an Azure log analytics workspace with [AIP Audit Export on GitHub](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/AIP-Audit-Export).
 - Read the [Admin guide to auditing and reporting for the AIP Unified Labeling client](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/admin-guide-to-auditing-and-reporting-for-the-aip-unified/ba-p/3610727) for a deep dive into Microsoft Purview's auditing solution.
 - Review the [protection usage logs documentation](log-analyze-usage.md) for file access and denied events generated from the Rights Management Service.
 These events are handled separately from events generated from the Azure Information Protection Unified Labeling client.
-- Refer to the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels) about sensitivity labels to learn how to make changes to your labeling policy in the Microsoft 365 compliance center.
+- Refer to the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels) about sensitivity labels to learn how to make changes to your labeling policy in the compliance portal.